 Cost: $3.99/month, 24.99/year or 74.99 lifetime.

-XBMC is an open source media player and entertainment hub.
-You can watch tv shows, movies, listen to songs or podcasts or view pictures from your hard drive or from the web.
+XBMC is an open-source media player and entertainment hub.
+You can watch tv shows, and movies, listen to songs or podcasts or view pictures from your hard drive or from the web.
 They also have a remote control app for your mobile phone (iPhone and android).
-This is very similar to plex, but unfortunately is not cloud enabled.
+This is very similar to plex, but unfortunately is not cloud-enabled.
 It will allow you to play your media on other devices though.
 It’s also open source, so if you’re interested (and capable) you can add any features to your install that you want.
 They have a very robust wiki, and that can show you how to set it up, add extras and do development if you’re interested.
-Honestly, I dont know much about XBMC, but its a free option and if you’re just looking to play downloaded movies and TV shows from a computer to your tv, it should work pretty well.
+Honestly, I don’t know much about XBMC, but it’s a free option and if you’re just looking to play downloaded movies and TV shows from a computer to your tv, it should work pretty well.
 There are multiple ways you can get XBMC to your TV from your computer.
-You can have a direct computer to TV connection via HDMI cable, or you do need a chromecast to view all your media on your tv.
+You can have a direct computer-to-TV connection via HDMI cable, or you do need a Chromecast to view all your media on your tv.
 If you go that route, here’s a video to help you set everything up.
 So, that’s every way that I could find that you can significantly reduce or eliminate your cable bill.
-You can get your TV viewing costs all the way down to 0 per month if you just go with the free version of hulu and a digital antenna, or you can get netflix, hulu plus and amazon prime and spend about $30 per month.
+You can get your TV viewing costs all the way down to 0 per month if you just go with the free version of Hulu and a digital antenna, or you can get Netflix, Hulu Plus, and amazon prime and spend about $30 per month.
 No matter how you slice it, there are tons of options, and you can easily save around $750-1,000 in the first year alone.
-The savings will probably greater in the subsequent years because you incur all your equipment costs (such as antennas) in the first year.
+The savings will probably be greater in the subsequent years because you incur all your equipment costs (such as antennas) in the first year.
 We’ve been at this for a few years, so we are really familiar with how to cut cable and live to tell about it.
 Honestly, I thought that I would miss it way more than I have.
 I’m really enjoying all the time I’ve found as well.
 If you feel like you know anyone who could benefit from this dont hesitate to share it with your friends.

 A few more updates from Mr Cable Cutter.